 - Hostel Tommy: A newly-renovated hostel with both shared and private accommodations.
 Run by a gracious host who always makes guests feel at home.

 - Sky Guesthouse: One of the most unique guesthouses in Seoul.
 Located in Bukchon Hanok Village, these accommodations feature traditional Korean-style rooms with heated floors and mats.
 Unlike in most other hanok, bathroom facilities are private.

 - Shilla Stay Gwanghwamun: An elegant 4-star boutique hotel that’s located steps away from some of Seoul’s most popular tourist attractions.
 Rooms exude a warm ambiance and are outfitted with contemporary furnishings and fixtures.
 Excellent value for staying in the centre of town.

 - Four Seasons Hotel Seoul: Quite possibly the best luxury hotel in Seoul.
 Besides its picture-perfect views and setting, this 5-star property features 4 on-site restaurants, dry & wet saunas, and world-class fitness facilities including a 3D golfing simulation.

-✔ Recommended choice for where to stay in Seoul for younger travellers & partiers to stay on a budget
+✔ Recommended choice for for younger travellers & partiers to stay on a budget

 A favourite for foreigners, Itaewon showcases Seoul’s grittier side more than any other central neighbourhood.
 Itaewon sits near the main American army base in Seoul, explaining its familiarity among expats, many of whom spend their evenings plying through Itaewon’s restaurants and drinking in its edgy nightclubs.